HOME Delicious Bookmark this on Delicious Recommend toStumbleUpon

 Pascal Programming Tutorials

-An aside: I became excited about the Arduino microcontroller a few years ago.
-It uses a C-like language, but if you can program in Pascal, you can learn to program the Arduino without great effort.
+An aside: I became excited about the Arduino microcontroller quite a few years ago.
+Older and better than the Pi, which resembles the Arduino in some ways.
+Arduinos use a language similar to C+, but if you can program in Pascal, you can learn to program the Arduino without great effort.
 You say "goodbye" to Pascal's finger- annoying ":=", but semicolons remain a "little joy" to contend with.
-There was some Arduino material here, but that is now on a page of its own: Arduino programming and use.)
+I have published some Arduino programming and use tutorials.)

 Tutorials Table of Contents